-There can be mistakes that homeowners make while owning the home and these mistakes will ultimately reflect in a loss in value in the home.
-The following are 8 mistakes that homeowners make which impacts of the home!
+Costly mistakes homeowners make affect the value of a home.
+There can be mistakes that homeowners make while owning the home and these mistakes will ultimately reflect a loss in value in the home.
+The following are 8 mistakes that homeowners make that impact of the home!

 Having Poor Curb Appeal

 The first thing that a home buyer will notice on a home is curb appeal.
 If the home presents well in the photographs online, it is likely that the home buyer will want to come and physically view the property, and having optimum curb appeal will be inviting to prospective home buyers.

 If the home needs to be painted, re-roofed and the garden is overgrown with weeds, the home will appear to be neglected.
 Any home buyer will make the assumption that if a home needs help from the exterior, then perhaps other systems in the house have been neglected as well.
 No home buyer wants to purchase a money pit!
 Before home buyers begin their home search, they have “hopefully” met with a lender and will know what they can afford, and buying a home that needs a lot of work can eat into their budget for repairs that may arise.

 Is it a Fixer?

 A home seller is going to have to decide that if they are going to sell the home at a discount due to repairs it needs, or repair them and get the home in tip-top condition in order to ask for top dollar.

 Ideally, if a home is in great condition with minimal repairs, then it will yield the highest dollar amount.